Piles of cardboard sheets have been sitting on my shelves for some time, and I was wondering what I could do with them.

 Step 3 - Assemble the House

 Now it's time to put the house together!
-You will need a good white craft glue for this.
-I personally love Crafter's Pick - The Ultimate! glue.
+You will need: good white craft glue (I personally love Crafter's Pick The Ultimate, or Aleene's Original Tacky Glue), and a glue brush (or an old or cheap brush).

 Start with the walls of the house.
-Working one tab at a time, apply a thin layer of glue with a brush (I use a glue brush, or you can use a cheap or old brush), on the glue tab and also on the portion of the wall where the tab will be glued.
+Working one glue tab at a time, apply a thin layer of glue on the tab with the brush.

-Then carefully align both parts together and firmly hold until you feel that both parts are well bonded.
-I found that when working with thin layers of good glue (instead of putting one thick coat), the bond gets secured rather quickly and I only have to hold the parts together for a few seconds.
+Then carefully align both parts together and firmly press down all along the tab and hold until you feel that both parts are well bonded.
+I found that when working with a thin layer of good glue (rather than putting a thick coat), the bond gets secured rather quickly.

 Take the piece that will be used as the base, place the house where you want it to sit on the base, and trace the house contour on the base with a pencil.
 I left more space in front of the house than on the back, because my "yard decor" will be placed on the front, so I want more space there.